... The Beta Hero

 |

 As for the wax on the back cover, it can be reasoned that Wah, as a final step in building the comm, put a small glob of warmed, pliable (and lightweight) beeswax on the installed stopwatch's back and pressed down the bottom shell over it, smushing out the wax while filling in the gap, thus pushing the stopwatch tighter against the top shell.
 However, the same later heat (likely from bad storage) that warped the bottom shell's sides must have also altered the wax's original shape, as it looks to have since flowed a bit to one side.
-One other lost original element inside was a thin spacer that needed to be placed between the shell and the stopwatch face - this to elevate the watch over the bit of the hinge axle epoxy that ended up at a spot where the watch would otherwise sit.
+One other lost original element inside yet to be mentioned was a thin spacer that needed to be placed between the shell and the stopwatch face - this to elevate the watch over the bit of the hinge axle epoxy that ended up at a spot where the watch would otherwise sit.
 This spacer very possibly took the shape of a wide, flat washer, around 1/16 to 1/8" thick, likely held on by the long bead of glue that still partially circles at the edge of the shell's moiré hole.
 It cannot be known what the part was made of, but our guess would be something humble (and lightweight), such as cardboard or sheet balsa.
-Early September 2024 update: It's assumed the replacement stopwatch now in Beta is also a Minerva, but since no photos of the refurbished insides have been released, it is not yet known if it's like the original without a reset button, or like the pictured extra watch with (which don't snap back to zero on the third press - they just continue running where they last stopped).
-It's unknown as well if the new watch has a similar wax pad added to more faithfully re-create the original look.
-It's worth noting that it is straightforward to take out and put back in the movements from these particular watches, with the removal of three screws... ... and so it likely would
+2024 Refurbishment Details: It's assumed the replacement stopwatch now in Beta is also a Minerva, but since no photos of the refurbished insides were ever released, it is not known if it's like the original without a reset button, or like the pictured extra watch with (which don't snap back to zero on the third press - they just continue running where they last stopped).
+It's also highly likely the new watch does not have a similar wax pad added to more faithfully re-create the original look.
+It's worth noting that it is straightforward to take out and put back in the movements from these Minerva watches with the removal of just three screws... ... and so it would have

-have been readily possible to install back into the communicator a
+been readily possible to install back into the communicator a good

 casing the failed movement for one that was still running, and using